asyks/contact-api/README.md

 ### Create Contact
 To create a contact record send a POST request with json body to `/contact/create`.

-required json fields: "email"

-supported json fields: "email", "name", "company"
+On success a 200 response containing the record should be sent to the client.

 ### Get one Contact
 To get a single contact by id send a GET request with json body to `/contact`.

-required json fields: "id"
+On success a 200 response containing the record should be sent to the client.
+The field id is required.

 ### Get multiple Contacts
 To get a list of contacts send a GET request with or without a json body to `/contacts`.
-Supplying a json body will make the app attempt to filter contact records by the provided fields.

-supported json fields: "email", "name", "company", "active"
+Contact records can be filtered by supplying json fields in the request body.
+The supported fields are: email and company.
+If both fields are supplied the result with be anded together, so email and company must match the values supplied.

 ### Update Contact
 To update an existing contact send a PUT request with json body to `/contact/update`.

-required json fields: "id"

-supported json fields: "email", "name", "company"
+On success a 201 response containing the record should be sent to the client.
+The field id is required.

 ### Delete Contact
 To delete a contact send a DELETE request with json body to `/contact/delete`.

-required json fields: "id"
+On success a 200 response containing the record should be sent to the client.
+The field id is required.

 ## Test script

 As I was working writing the endpoints I wrote a test script `test.sh` for curl-ing them with different data/headers/methods.
-I tried to add curls for all the required functionality, as well as several error responses.
+I tried to add curls for all the required functionality, as well as several error responses. `

 ## Basic Auth